derrickernestperez/IT-Operations-Homelab/01-Identity-and-Access-Management/05 – Active Directory Administration/README.md

 By the end of this module, the following competencies were achieved:

-* Navigate and utilize Active Directory Users and Computers (ADUC).
+* Understand the purpose of Organizational Units (OUs).
-* Design and implement an Enterprise Organizational Unit (OU) hierarchy.
+* Design an enterprise Active Directory hierarchy.
+* Organize departments using Organizational Units.
-* Differentiate between default AD containers and Organizational Units.
+* Create infrastructure Organizational Units.
-* Create and manage Security Groups aligned with departmental roles.
-* Understand the principles of Role-Based Access Control (RBAC) and AGDLP.
+* Understand the purpose of Security Groups.
+* Implement Role-Based Access Control (RBAC).
+* Apply enterprise naming conventions.
+* Prepare Active Directory for future Group Policy deployment.
+* Prepare the directory for enterprise user provisioning.

 ---